izinga/robustest_docs/source/gettingstarted.rst

 Getting Started
 ===============

-Accessing RobusTest
+**Accessing RobusTest**

-Users can subscribe to RobusTest by signing up on at http://robustest.com
+Users can start using RobusTest by signing up at http://robustest.com

 Enterprise users can also have an on-premise instance of RobusTest installed.
 For more information on our enterprise offering, do write in to us at hello@robustest.com